codingforeveryone/READMEs/programmer-skills/sorting-algorithms.md

 ###Quicksort

-Quicksort is a divide and conquer algorithm.
-The algorithm can be borken down to two basic operations: swapping items and partitioning a section of the array.
+Quicksort is a 'divide and conquer' algorithm.
+The algorithm can be broken down to two basic operations: swapping items and partitioning a section of the array.